 Nature of Data on the Internet

-It is Touro College 's intent to guard any personal information that you submit to us, and Touro College will continue to take steps to maintain the security of this Site.
-However, as a multi-national institution, the data we collect from you may be internationally distributed throughout Touro College and the open nature of the Internet is such that data may flow over networks without security measures and may be accessed and used by people other than those for whom the data is intended.
-Therefore, in submitting personal information to the Site from an unsecured and unencrypted connection, you assume the risk of a third party obtaining that information.
-Please do not supply Touro College with personal information in such a manner.
+It is Touro University's intent to guard any personal information that is in its possession, and Touro University will continue to take steps to maintain the security of such data.
+However, as a multi-national institution, the data we collect from you may be internationally distributed throughout Touro University and the open nature of the Internet is such that data may flow over networks without security measures and may be accessed and used by people other than those for whom the data is intended.
+Therefore, in submitting personal information to Touro from an unsecured and unencrypted connection, you assume the risk of a third party obtaining that information.
+Please do not supply Touro University with personal information in such a manner.

-Any time Touro College collects information that you voluntarily submit, it is Touro College 's intent to inform you of why this information is being requested and how it is going to be used.
-We may collect personal information from you including phone, electronic mail address, and other information you choose to provide at various times, for example, when you complete an online form or request.
-Touro College uses the personal information we collect online to process your requests, inform you of educational opportunities that we believe you might find interesting, and to understand your needs so that we can provide you with the highest quality education and service.
-Touro College intends to protect and secure the personal information that you submit to this Site.
-Touro College will not sell, distribute, or give your personal information to any third party without your knowledge and consent.
-Touro College shall not be liable for any personal information that you submit to external vendors or to any web site linked to this Site.
+Touro University uses the personal information we collect to process your requests, inform you of educational opportunities that we believe you might find interesting, and to understand your needs so that we can provide you with the highest quality education and service.
+Touro University intends to protect and secure the personal information that you submit.
+Touro University will not sell, distribute, or give your personal information to any third party without your knowledge and consent.
+Touro University shall not be liable for any personal information that you submit to external vendors or to any web site linked to this Site.

 Defining Personal Information